augustbuild/august/README.md

-# August - Product Discovery Platform
+# August

-A modern product discovery platform that enables users to submit, vote, and discuss extraordinary products with enhanced visual presentation and intuitive product interaction.
+A platform for celebrating extraordinary products and the people who build them.

 ## Features